-A local legend and longtime business owner will be honored in Vernon, TX.
-A mural celebrating Harvey Dean “The Tamale King” and his signature, hand-painted pushcart is set to be unveiled in downtown Vernon.
-The mural will be installed at the corner of Main and Wilbarger Streets, where Mr. Dean was an ever-present fixture for more than 4 decades.
+A mural celebrating local legend and longtime business owner Harvey Dean “The Tamale King” has been unveiled in downtown Vernon, TX.
+The mural is located at the corner of Main and Wilbarger Streets, where Mr. Dean was an ever-present fixture for more than 4 decades.

 Born in 1902 in Corsicana, TX, Dean sold thousands of tamales to Vernon residents from 1927 to 1972.
 His success as an entrepreneur enabled him to put three children through college.
 Dean retired to Arizona in 1972 and lived there for four years.
 In 1977, Dean and his wife Mattie moved to Gallup, New Mexico where they resided until his death at the age of 81.